 New & Used Volvo V60: In Depth

-The Volvo V60, which arrived in dealerships very early in 2014 as a 2015 model, marks the return of the traditional Volvo wagon back into the U.S. market.
-But it's far from the boxy Volvo wagons of the Seventies and Eighties; it's a low, sleek sporty wagon version of the current mid-size Volvo S60 sedan, which was launched in 2010 as a new design.
-It's available with three different powertrains, including front-wheel drive, all-wheel drive, and a high-performance sporty version.
+The Volvo V60, which showed up at dealerships very early in 2014 as a 2015 model, marks the return of the traditional Volvo wagon back into the U.S. market.
+But it's far from the boxy Volvo wagons of the Seventies and Eighties.
+Instead, it's now a low, sleek sporty wagon version of the current mid-size Volvo S60 sedan, which was launched in 2010 as a new design.
+It's offered in three different powertrains, including front-wheel drive, all-wheel drive, and a high-performance sportier version.